dssg/air_pollution_estimation/README.md

 Aside from the parameters that define the search criteria for the videos to be analysed, there are a host of other parameters in ```parameters.yml``` that affect the static pipeline.
 These parameters can be found under the 'modelling' heading (see the 'Key Files' section for more information about these parameters).

 The output of the static pipeline is appended to the frame and video level tables in the PostgreSQL database.
-These schemas of these two tables are as follows:
+Example data from these two tables can be seen below:

 <p float="left">
   <img src ="readme_resources/images/table_schemas.png" alt="alt text" />
 </p>

-- information about the camera ID
+Each field is described below:

+**Frame Level Table:**
+* `camera_id`: ID of the JamCam camera.
+Before the decimal is the borough ID and after the decimal is the actual camera ID.
+* `video_upload_datetime`: the date and time the video was recorded.
+* `frame_id`: the frame number of that specific video.
+* `vehicle_id`: the ID number that describes that unique vehicle.
+* `vehicle_type`: the type of vehicle.
+* `confidence`: how confident YOLO is in its type classification and bounding box prediction (between 0 and 1)
+* `box_x`: x coordinate of the top-left corner of the predicted bounding box
+* `box_y`: y coordinate of the top-left corner of the predicted bounding box
+* `box_w`: width of the predicted bounding box
+* `box_h`: height of the predicted bounding box
+* `creation_datetime`: the date and time the row was created in the database

+**Video Level Table:**
+* `camera_id`: ID of the JamCam camera.
+Before the decimal is the borough ID and after the decimal is the actual camera ID.
+* `video_upload_datetime`: the date and time the video was recorded.
+* `vehicle_type`: the type of vehicle.
+* `counts`: the number of vehicles of that type in that specific video
+* `stops`: the number of stops of that vehicle type in that specific video
+* `starts`: the number of starts of that vehicle type in that specific video
+* `creation_datetime`: the date and time the row was created in the database